-The York BID Street Rangers are the eyes and ears of the street in the city centre.
+The York BID Street Rangers are the eyes and ears of the city centre.
 They work with city partners, and take a friendly approach to deter anti-social behaviour or disorderly conduct and act as a reassuring presence to curtail potential crime.
-The Rangers are often the first to respond to businesses reporting low level crime. in 2018 they engaged with businesses 8,438 times prevented 920 criminal incidents, deterred 763 cases of anti-social behaviour recovered £25,621.97 of stolen stock and provided first aid 108 times
+The Rangers are here to help business and are often the first to respond to reports of anti-social behaviour and low level crime.

 The Street Ranger programme was launched in September 2016 and operates all year round, supporting the BID’s initiative to boost safety and security in York city centre and is part of the BID’s overall commitment to enhancing the city’s inviting atmosphere for all who visit, work, study and live in York.

 - The first private scheme in North Yorkshire to acheive Community Safety Accredited status

 - Part of the York Rough Sleeper Initiative

 - Trained and authorised by the chief constable to control traffic